braindotai/Machine-Learning-Hackathon/README.md

 - Confusion Matrix for Validation:-
 <img src="./images/validation-confusion-matrix.png">

+So in validation (out of 400 images), only two images are predicted incorrectly, impressive!

 ## [Testing the model](testing.ipynb)

 Replace the `test_root` variable value to the test data directory.